 - develop, facilitate and implement strategies to achieve corporate goals and organisational improvement;

-- provide direction, advice and support to Area Committees through the State Office;
+- provide direction, advice and support to Volunteer Area Committees through the State Office;

 - represent the program in National and International Crime Stoppers forums.